awsdocs/amazon-ec2-user-guide/doc_source/ami-deprecate.md

 When you describe all AMIs using the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command, the results are different depending on whether you are an AMI user or the AMI owner\.
 + If you are an AMI user:

   By default, when you describe all AMIs using the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command, deprecated AMIs that are not owned by you, but which are shared with you, do not appear in the results\.
-To include deprecated AMIs in the results, you must specify the `--include-deprecated true` parameter\.
-The default value for `--include-deprecated` is `false`\.
-If you omit this parameter, deprecated AMIs do not appear in the results\.
+This is because the default is `--no-include-deprecated`\.
+To include deprecated AMIs in the results, you must specify the `--include-deprecated` parameter\.
 + If you are the AMI owner:

   When you describe all AMIs using the [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command, all the AMIs that you own, including deprecated AMIs, appear in the results\.
-You do not need to specify the `--include-deprecated true` parameter\.
-Furthermore, you cannot exclude deprecated AMIs that you own from the results by using `--include-deprecated false`\.
+You do not need to specify the `--include-deprecated` parameter\.
+Furthermore, you cannot exclude deprecated AMIs that you own from the results by using `--no-include-deprecated`\.

 If an AMI is deprecated, the `DeprecationTime` field appears in the results\.